Syrian revolution: Background

 At the onset of the Arab Spring, Ba'athist Syria was considered as the most restrictive police state in the Arab World; with a tight system of regulations on the movement of civilians, independent journalists and other unauthorized individuals.
 Reporters Without Borders listed Syria as the 6th worst country in its 2010 Press Freedom Index.
 Before the uprising in Syria began in mid-March 2011, protests were relatively modest, considering the wave of unrest that was spreading across the Arab world.
 Until March 2011, for decades Syria had remained superficially tranquil, largely due to fear among the people of the secret police arresting critical citizens.
+A previous large scale uprising in the country against the rule of Ba'athist President Hafez Al-Assad was brutally crushed, culminating in the 1982 Hama massacre, during which over 40,000 civilians were killed.

+Following the death of Hafez Al-Assad in 2000, his son Bashar Al-Assad inherited the presidency.
+This coincided with a brief period of liberalization and debate regarding the country's future, in the form of the Damascus Spring, but hopes of Bashar pursuing a reformist agenda were dashed when his forces arrested many of the leaders of this movement, putting an end to it by late 2001.
+After winning the 2007 presidential election in Syria with 99.82% of the declared votes, Bashar al-Assad implemented numerous measures that further intensified political and cultural repression in Syria.
+The Assad government expanded travel bans against numerous dissidents, intellectuals, authors and artists living in Syria; preventing them and their families from travelling abroad.
+In September 2010, The Economist newspaper described the Syrian government as "the worst offender among Arab states", which engaged in imposing travel bans and restricted free movement of people.
+Over 400 individuals in Syria were reportedly restricted by Assad regime's travel bans in 2010.
+During this period, the Assad government arrested numerous journalists and shut down independent press centres, in addition to tightening its censorship of the internet.